P2PModels/se-docs/README.md

-# IT Guide
+# P2P Models Docs

-Private repository that aims to host documentation and materials related to the software engineering process in P2P models.
+Repository that hosts technical documentation and materials of blockchain technologies.

 ## Structure